-Section 1.
-For the purpose of this Article the phrase "vacation time off" or "vacation" shall refer to annual leave with pay; which annual leave shall be paid for at the employee's normal rate of pay for one work day for each day of such leave.

-Section 2.
-An employee shall be granted vacation time off according to the following schedules:
+- ¶165 Section 1.
+For the purpose of this Article the phrase "vacation time off" or "vacation" shall refer to annual leave with pay; which annual leave shall be paid for at the employee's normal rate of pay for one work day for each day of such leave. - ¶166 Section 2.
+An employee shall be granted vacation time off according to the following schedules: - a.
+Employees hired between January 1 and June 30 of the calendar year shall accrue one (1) work week upon successful completion of the probationary period.
+Employees hired after June 30 of the calendar year shall not be entitled to vacation under this subsection upon completion of their probationary period. - b.
+On January 1 of the calendar year in which the aforesaid employee achieves one full year of employment through January 1 of the calendar year in which the employee achieves his fifth anniversary of employment two (2) work weeks per year.
+An employee shall not be entitled to accrued vacation under this subsection until the employee successfully competes the probationary period. - 169 c.

-- a.
-A new employee who is hired from January 1 through June 30, shall receive one (1) work week of vacation following six (6) continuous months of employment in pay status.
-A new employee who is hired on or after July 1 shall receive no vacation in the calendar year in which he/she is hired. - b.
-Subject to the provisions of subparagraph (h) hereof, an employee who has completed one (1) year of service from date of hire, in pay status, but less than six (6) years of service in pay status, shall be entitled to two (2) work weeks of vacation in any given calendar year subsequent to completion of one (1) year of service but less than six (6) years of service. - c.
 Subject to the provisions of subparagraph (h) hereof, an employee who has completed six (6) years of service from date of hire, in pay status, shall be entitled to vacation time off equivalent to three (3) work weeks during the calendar year in which he will complete six (6) years of service. - d.
 Subject to the provisions of subparagraph (h) hereof, an employee who has completed seven (7) years of service from the date of hire, in pay status, shall be entitled to vacation time off equivalent to one (1) work day, in addition to the vacation provided in paragraph (c) above for each completed year of service in pay status subsequent to the sixth year until a maximum of four (4) weeks of vacation time off is attained; the vacation formula of this paragraph (d) shall become operative during the calendar year in which the employee will complete the seventh and subsequent years of service. - e.
 For the purpose of this Article an employee shall be in pay status in any given calendar month, provided that the employee is in pay status for at least eighteen (18) working days of that month.
-In the event, however, an employee is scheduled to work less than eighteen (18) working days in a given calendar month, then for that month, for the purpose of this Article, he must be in pay status only at least thirteen (13) working days of that month. - f.
+In the event, however, an employee is scheduled to work less than eighteen (18) working days in a given calendar month, then for that month, for the purpose of this Article, he must be in pay status only at least thirteen (13) working days of that month. - If.
 Any employee who is regularly scheduled to work less than fifty-two (52) weeks in a year shall receive vacation off based on a formula of the number of work weeks regularly scheduled for that employee divided by fifty, such result is then multiplied by the applicable vacation accrual set forth in Section 2 and rounded to the nearest whole number; Vacation leave for this type of employee shall be scheduled in conjunction with the regularly scheduled school recesses and the remaining vacation time shall be used for snow days or other days during the school year when school is not in session.